LaunchCodeEducation/skills-back-end-java/materials/assignments/javagram/temp.md

 Below are some ideas, but you may also come up with your own.
 We use the notation `(redValue, greenValue, blueValue)` to denote a specific RGB value.
 So, `(128, 0, 0)` is a pure red of medium brightness, `(0, 0, 0)` is black, and `(255, 255, 255)` is white.

-For comparison, here's an unfiltered image, with filter versions below.
+For comparison, here's an unfiltered image, with filtered versions below.

 ![unfiltered](mentorcenter.jpg)